dotnet/csharplang/proposals/roles.md

 *method_declaration*, *property_declaration* and *type_declaration* members.
 TODO: events?

-## B. Roles and extensions with members
+## Phase B. Roles and extensions with members

 In this second subset of the feature, the *role_declaration* becomes allowed and non-static members other than fields or auto-properties become allowed.